ncsa/Delta_doc/docs/source/user_guide/software.rst

       #.
 Copy the last 5 lines returned beginning with: **"To access the notebook, open this file in a browser..."** to a notepad (you will use this information **steps 12 and 14**).
 (It may take a few minutes for these lines to be returned.)

-         Note two things about the URLs you copied as part of these 5 lines:
+         Note these two things about the URLs you copied:

          - The first URL begins with ``http://<cnXXX>.delta...``, ``<cnXXX>`` is the **internal hostname** and will be used in **step 12**.
          - The second URL begins with ``http://127.0...``, you will use this entire URL in **step 14**.